jbrzusto/digdar/Digdar/front-end-board.md

 VID and TRG have a 50 Ω termination added to match cabling and SMA connectors.
 All 4 signals are fed through custom, simple discrete-component resistor networks to match voltage ranges and impedances.
-We want to replace all of this with
+We want to replace all of this analog circuitry with a stand-alone black box.

 ## Desired Front End ##